Skip to content

 MeasureTime frameDescription

-assessment of change of vascular blood flowat baseline and after 8 weeksThe study uses Duplex Doppler ultrasound to assess vascular changes in the posterior tibial, anterior tibial, and peroneal arteries, assessing blood flow, Tunica intima thickness, and Resistive index using a variable frequency range.
+assessment of change of vascular blood flowat baseline and after 8 weeksThe study uses Duplex Doppler ultrasound to assess vascular changes in the posterior tibial and anterior tibial, assessing anteroposterior diameter, Tunica intima thickness, and resistive index and peak systolic velocity using a variable frequency range.

 Secondary